Sean Landeta

-High school career
+Early life

 Landeta grew up in Baltimore, Maryland.
 Landeta originally began kicking as a nine-year-old.
 At Loch Raven High School in Towson, Maryland, Landeta was an All-City and All-Metro punter in his only season (1978).
 Landeta kicked a 41-yard field goal on his first attempt in his first game.
 His longest punt was 76 yards, which still stands as a school record.
 He first began playing organized football as a high school senior.

 College career

 Before his pro career, he played college football at Towson University in 1979, 1980, 1981 and 1982.
 He started as a freshman for Towson at the age of 17.
 He led the nation in punting (NCAA Division II) in 1980 and was named First-Team All American in 1982 (NCAA Division II).
 Landeta booted a school record 72-yard punt in 1981 and hit the school record 57-yard field goal in 1980.
 He became the only player in NCAA history to lead the nation in punting and field goals in the same season (1980).